wp-plugins/fv-antispam/readme.txt

 * Effective.
 * Reliable.
 * Zero false positives.
-* Virtually no CPU server load.
+* No additional CPU server load (unlike WP SpamFree for instance)

 = How does FV AntiSpam work so well? =

-* No detectable signature for spam bots
+* No detectable signature for spam bots (unlike the NoSpamNX author, we believe zero profile is important for long term success)
 * Blacklisted comments are put into trash
 * The spam is moved directly to trash
 * Works hand in hand with Akismet, not trying to replace the collective system but supplement it.